 Leveraging Safe Sun Exposure

-However, where you live matters.
-People in northern states may struggle to get enough sunlight, especially in winter.
-For those in low-sunlight areas, supplements like Vitamin D3 1000 IU can be a reliable alternative.
+Where you live matters, however.
+People in northern states may struggle to get enough especially in winter — supplements like Vitamin D3 1000 IU are a reliable alternative, and during colder months, foods and supplements become especially important.

 Testing and Diagnosis: Checking Your Vitamin D Levels